 Mature students - explore other routes for mature students

 You must demonstrate that your English is good enough for you to successfully complete your course.
 For this course we require: GCSE English Language at grade 4/C; IELTS grade of 6.5 with a minimum of 6.0 in each component; or an alternative acceptable English language qualification

-Science subjects include Biology/Human Biology, Geology and Environmental Science/Studies, Chemistry, Maths, Further Maths, Physics or Statistics
+Relevant science subjects other than Geography include Biology/Human Biology, Geology, Environmental Science/Studies, Chemistry, Maths, Further Maths, Physics or Statistics

 If you have any questions about entry requirements, please contact the department.

 The Department of Geography at the University of Sheffield is a world leader in teaching and research.
 We're ranked within the top 50 universities in the world for geography according to the QS Rankings 2021 and within the top 10 in the world for geography by the ShanghaiRanking Global Ranking of Academic Subjects 2021.